osrf/gazebo_tutorials/haptix_unboxing/tutorial.md

 ## Two-computer setup

 The two-computer HAPTIX system consists of both Linux computer and a Windows computer.
-Gazebo relies on Linux, while OptiTrack must run on Windows.
+Gazebo-classic relies on Linux, while OptiTrack must run on Windows.
 A USB switch allows these two computers to share a single monitor, keyboard, and other peripherals.
 The following diagram depicts the connections between each component in the system.

 [[file:files/haptix_setup_diagram_final.svg]]